MakeSchool-Tutorials/Tip-Calculator-Swift3/P5-Tip-it-up/content.md

 >[info]
 >
 There are two main kinds of code connections: _outlets_, and _actions_. _Outlets_ let you assign a variable in code to a component of your interface you have created in your storyboard to interact with that component in code.
 We will use that to read and set values from our interface. _Actions_ let our code know when the user did certain things to an interface component that we want to react to.
+## This section could be rewritten to make a LOT more sense
 <!--  -->

 >[action]